deity-io/falcon-platform-docs/versioned_docs/version-2/platform/client/files.md

 This defines project details including package requirements.

 ### prettier.config.js
-Falcon Platform uses <a href="https://prettier.io/" target="_blank" rel="noreferrer noopener">Prettier</a> for code formatting.
+DEITY Platform uses <a href="https://prettier.io/" target="_blank" rel="noreferrer noopener">Prettier</a> for code formatting.
 You can change the config in this file.

 ### public
 This folder is publicly accessible.
 You can use it for files such as `robots.txt`.

 ### src/App.js
 This file contains your app.
-Everything in Falcon Client starts here.
+Everything in DEITY PWA Frontend starts here.
 A lot happens in this file including mapping components to routes.

 ### src/assets
 This is where static assets live.
 It's a great place to put files like touch icons and other similar images.